samitkumarpatel/samitkumarpatel/README.md

-### This Repository contains my Ideas and learning as code 👋
+👋 Welcome to my GitHub repository where I share my ideas and learnings through code!

-- 🔭 I’m actively working on:
+🔭 I’m currently focusing on:

-  - Pipeline as code - Azure DevOps, GitHub Action, Jenkins
+`Pipeline as code` : Azure DevOps, GitHub Actions, Jenkins

+`Infrastructure as code` : Terraform, Pulumi

-  - Infrastructure as code - Terraform, Pulumi.
+`Configuration as code ` : Ansible.

-  - Cloud - Azure, AWS, GCP, DigitalOcean.
+`Cloud platforms` : Azure, AWS, GCP, DigitalOcean

-  - Docker, Kubernetes.
-  - Observability, Monitoring.
+`Containerization` : Docker, Kubernetes

+`Observability and monitoring` : ELK, Grafana, DataDog

-  - Microservices Development with Java Spring boot, GoLang, Node.js.
+`Microservices` development with Java Spring Boot, GoLang, Node.js

-  - Micro frontend with Vue.js, React.js and angular.js
+`Micro frontend` with Vue.js, React.js, and Angular.js

-  - Programming Language or framework, I worked or using on my day-to-day jobs are:
-    - Java.
+💻 `Programming languages` and `frameworks` I frequently work with:

-    - Python, Groovy
+- Java
 - Go Lang
+- Python
+- Groovy
-    - Spring Webflux, Spring Boot, Spring Data, R2DBC, Spring Security.
+- Spring Webflux, Spring Boot, Spring Data (R2DBC, JPA, JDBC), Spring Security
+- Node.js
 - Vue.js
 - React.js

-- 🌱 I’m currently learning Oauth2 flow.
+🌱 I’m currently learning about the OAuth2 flow, Security.

-- 👯 I’m looking to collaborate more on open-source
+👯 I’m open to collaborating more on open-source projects.

-- 🤔 I’m looking for help with the Go Lang ecosystem.
+🤔 I’m seeking assistance with the Go Lang ecosystem.

-- 💬 Ask me about all the above Tech stacks I'm currently working on.
+💬 Feel free to ask me anything about the tech stacks I'm currently working with.

-- 📫 How to reach me? : samitkumarpatel@live.com
+📫 You can reach me at: samitkumarpatel@live.com

-- 😄 Pronouns: He/Him
+😄 Pronouns: He/Him

-- ⚡ Fun fact: :thinking:
+⚡ Fun fact: Did you know Full-stack developers are like Swiss Army knives of the tech world, equipped with the skills to handle both front-end and back-end development tasks! 🛠️💻

 <!--